yukeiyang/xray/README.md

 The firmware already integrated luci-app-xray, can be used for xray.
 If you are using x86-64 router, you can find the firmware in this project.

-It's clean, and integrates 5 pakakges only: luci, irqbalance, xray-core, xray-geodata, luci-app-xray.
+It's clean, and integrates only more 6 pakakges: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.

 Already tested on x86-64 router, and works fine.